symfony/symfony-docs/book/installation.rst

     .. code-block:: bash

+        Many systems allow you to use the ``chmod +a`` command.
+Try this first, and if you get an error - try the next method:

         rm -rf app/cache/*
         rm -rf app/logs/*

         sudo chmod +a "www-data allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs
         sudo chmod +a "yourname allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs

     **2. Using Acl on a system that does not support chmod +a**